bmphx2/CTFs/BSidesDelhiCTF2018/data_bank/README.md

 Disassembling the binary it can be noted not many functions but malloc() and free() which indicates that could be a heap exploitation challenge.

+Utilizing a double-free vulnerability it is possible to corrupt a chunk and leak the libc address after freeing 8 times:

+Now we can use the view() function to leak the libc address on the chunk.

+It was provided a libc, so it can be calculated a magic gadget and the offset to __free_hook.

+root@mphx2-VM:/home/mphx2/ctfs/bsidesdelhi# readelf -s libc.so.6 | grep free_hook
+   221: 00000000003ed8e8     8 OBJECT  WEAK   DEFAULT   35 __free_hook@@GLIBC_2.2.5